Fruit: What a Christian life is all about

 and John 15:1-2

 The Father rejoices when His children produce fruit.
-See that He takes special care to prune, to cleanse, those that bring fruit so that they bring more!
+See that He takes special care to prune, to cleanse, those who bring fruit so that they bring more!
 The Father does not want to just have vine branches … He wants to have fruitful branches, no, ABUNDANTLY fruitful branches, branches that give fruit to their full potential.
 Today many Christians are sitting idle in the sidelines, waiting for somebody else to “run the show” for them.
 A “professional”, as they are not… “professionals”.
 But Peter and the others - most of them fishermen - of the first century were not “professionals” in this sense.
 They didn’t graduate from any seminary nor did they need to!
 The only degree they had was the one in fishing!
 There are others again that though they have believed, you can really see no change in their life.
 But Christian life without change, Christian life without fruit is an oxymoron.
 And I don’t mean with this that passionate Christians with zeal for God and His Word do not make mistakes.
 They do!
 But passionate Christians deny the call of the masses, that says “follow the flow… it is enough to go on Sundays to church building, sit in a pew, sing songs and hear sermons, then go back home and forget about it till next Sunday”.
 Passionate Christians do not compromise.
 They do not settle for less.
 They look to God and they want to grow in Him.
 They want to get closer and closer to Him and His Son.
 They want to manifest Christ as much as possible in their lives.
 Passionate Christians have passion for fruit and vision for Christ.
 And the news is that God wants you to be one of them.
 To be A PASSIONATE CHRISTIAN, or to say it differently, a Christian with passion for God.
 A warm one, not a lukewarm one (Revelation 3:15).
 To be a fruitful branch, blossoming and giving fruit in its full potential.
 This is what the Christian life is all about.